beejjorgensen/bgc/README.md

-# Beej's Guide to Unix Interprocess Communication
+# Beej's Guide to C Programming

 This is the source for Beej's Guide to C Programming.